aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

             // Create source worksheet
             excelWorkbook3.worksheets.add("Copy");

-            // Add new worksheet into second Workbook excelWorkbook4.worksheets.add();
+            // Add a new worksheet into the second workbook excelWorkbook4.worksheets.add();

-            // Copy the first sheet of the first book into second book. excelWorkbook4.worksheets.get(1).copy(excelWorkbook3.worksheets.get("Copy"));
+            // Copy the first sheet of the first workbook into the second workbook. excelWorkbook4.worksheets.get(1).copy(excelWorkbook3.worksheets.get("Copy"));

             // Save the file.